betterscientificsoftware/images/README.md

 * On PC click the Details tab

 An image with a pixel size less than 750 px on its largest dimension is considered under-resolved; please attempt to find a higher resolution (excludes logos)

+### Image Class Options

+Classes control how your image will appear on a page.
+The following classes should address each need.
+To see how they are placed into code, see "How to place an image on the page" below.
+Exceptions are included at the bottom of this document.

+class='page' (example to come) class='logo' (example to come) class='page lightbox' (example to come)

 ### Uploading an image to the repository
 1. Go to https://github.com/betterscientificsoftware/images (hint: you are here).